Methadone Clinics Near Me

 - When is the clinic open?
 Are there times that are generally more or less busy?

 - What is the average duration of appointments and treatment overall?

 - What other services and programs are offered at the clinic?

 - What if I am sick or must miss a day?

 - What if I am traveling?

 Remember that one person’s experience with a methadone clinic may not be shared by all patients.
 Explore different options to find one that seems to meet your own unique needs.

 What Does Addiction Treatment Cost?

-Cost will vary depending not only on personal factors like insurance benefits but also:
+The cost of rehab will vary depending not only on personal factors like insurance benefits, but also on:

 - The location of the clinic.